Rinoahu/SwiftOrtho/README.md

 3. cluster orthology relationships into orthologous groups.
 4. perform a pan-genome analysis and estimate main features of pan-genome such as gene numbers of core|shared|specific, core size of pan-genome, openess...
 5. use conseved proteins to construct species phylogenetic tree.
-6. perform operonic clustering if the operonic information supplied.[optional]
+6. perform operon clustering if the operon information supplied.[optional]

 Requirement: